blitz-research/libsgd/README.md

 * Install nodejs and SWIG.

-* Set the cmake option SGD_NODEJS_TARGET_ENABLED to 1.
-You can do this by passing -DSGD_NODEJS_TARGET_ENABLED=1 to cmake when configuring.
+* Set the cmake option SGD_NODEJS_TARGET_ENABLED to ON You can do this by passing -DSGD_NODEJS_TARGET_ENABLED=ON to cmake when configuring.

 After building and installing, LIBSGD_INSTALL should include an additional nodejs directory containing the SGD nodejs module.